pepe5/altair-intro/personal_daily_life/personal_daily_move.md

 *   All publicly walkable-through areas are here available for “use without modifications”.
 We rely on walkable-through landscape which is physical implementation of our transparency.
 *   Any modifying consumption is tracked - as you move in “public” - transparent from both sides (yours and maintenance)

-For example you can anytime walk through **_personal-garden_** of someone else, enjoy look, enjoy touch, but never modify anything without agreement of the person.
+For example you can anytime walk through **_co-garden_** of someone else, enjoy look, enjoy touch, but never modify anything without agreement of the person.

 ### areas for “visitors” {#areas-for-visitors}